 Gabion latticework (075)

-It is not watertight, it is not airtight.
-Depending on the density and sizes of the stones, it protects against direct sun radiation but without allowing the management of the visual relationship with the exterior.
+This façade is not watertight and it is not airtight.
+Depending on the density and size of the stones, it protects against direct sun radiation but without managing the visual relationship with the outside.
 It considerably blocks the entry of light, gives privacy and protects from intrusion.
-If it is true that, together with a drained camera, it would then constitute a correct watertight envelope, but it seems that this is not the case here.
+If it is true that, together with a drained cavity, it would constitute a watertight envelope, but it seems that this is not the case here.

-It is a formal resource that Herzog & de Meuron proposed, very accurately, for Dominus Winery, and that has served to inspire many other works, sometimes in blind facades and sometimes not, as is the case here.
-In this second situation, the important thing is to understand that what is reproduced is not the object - gabions - but the effect of light when crossing them in a certain orientation, with a certain size and density of stone.
+This is a formal resource that Herzog & de Meuron proposed, very appropriately, for Dominus Winery.
+It has inspired many other works, sometimes in blind façades and sometimes not, as is the case here.
+In this second situation, the important thing is to understand that what is reproduced is not the object (gabions) but the effect of light when it crosses them in a certain orientation, with a certain size and density of stone.

 More images here

 Ph 5-10 Luis Mejias